pgonz13/BLOCK-SKIP/index.md

 ## PROJECT OUTLINE

 This project was born of an idea to create a game based on Mario Bros mechanics combined with Spelunky characters.
+This game has been develop with P5.js (for graphics), Tone.js (for sound) and Arduino (for hardware).

 ### Markdown